| |

 would design a treatment plan specific to that individual’s needs.

-Once accepted into the program the veteran’s charges may be dismissed
+Once accepted into the program the veteran’s charges may

 plan.